Mount Shasta, California

-Mount Shasta (also known as Mount Shasta City) is a city in Siskiyou County, California, United States, at about 3600 ft above sea level on the flanks of Mount Shasta, a prominent northern California landmark.
+Mount Shasta (also known as Mount Shasta City) is a city in Siskiyou County, California, United States, at approximately 3600 ft above sea level on the flanks of Mount Shasta, a prominent northern California landmark.
 The city is less than 9 mi southwest of the summit of its namesake volcano.

+Mount Shasta is the final community up the Sacramento River, located along Interstate Highway 5, approximately 14 kilometers (nine miles) south of Weed and approximately six kilometers (3.7 miles) north of Dunsmuir, and marks the river's northern terminus, approximately 2.5 kilometers (1.5 miles) downstream from the Sacramento River Forks.

-Its population is 3,223 as of the 2020 census, down from 3,394 from the 2010 census.
+Mount Shasta's population is 3,223 as of the 2020 census, a 5.04% decrease from the 3,394 recorded in the 2010 census.

 History

 The site of the present-day city of Mount Shasta was within the range of the Okwanuchu tribe of Native Americans.

 During the 1820s, early Euro-American trappers and hunters first passed through the area, following the path of the Siskiyou Trail.
 The Siskiyou Trail was based on a network of ancient Native American footpaths connecting California and the Pacific Northwest.
-The discovery of gold at nearby Yreka, California in 1851 dramatically increased traffic along the Siskiyou Trail and through the site of present-day Mount Shasta.
+The discovery of gold at nearby Yreka, California, in 1851 dramatically increased traffic along the Siskiyou Trail and through the site of present-day Mount Shasta.
 Pioneer Ross McCloud built one of the first lumber mills in the area, near the site of the present Sisson Museum.
 The completion of a stagecoach road between Yreka and Upper Soda Springs in the late 1850s led to the building of Sisson's Hotel, as a stop for weary travelers, and as a staging ground for adventuresome tourists intending to climb Mount Shasta.

 The area where the town grew was known first as Strawberry Valley, and then as Berryvale.
 The post office opened in 1870 as Berryvale.
 After 1886 it was known as Sisson after a local businessman, Justin Hinckley Sisson who ran a stagecoach inn and tavern, Strawberry Valley Station, as well as donated the land for the town site and the Central Pacific Railroad station in 1886.
 Street names honor members of Sisson's family.

 The 1887 completion of the Central Pacific Railroad, built along the line of the Siskiyou Trail, brought a dramatic increase in tourism, lumbering, and population into Mount Shasta.
 This early development continued to focus on tourism and lumbering.
 The early 1900s saw the influx of a large number of Italian immigrants to Mount Shasta and neighboring towns, most of whom were employed in the timber industry.

 The city incorporated on May 31, 1905.
 The name of the city was finalized "City of Mount Shasta" on November 10, 1925, after a popular vote in 1922.